-Encaustic painting, is an ancient art form and was practised by artists as far back as the 5th century B.C..
-The word encaustic comes from the Greek language and means “to burn in”, which refers to the process of fusing the paint.
+Encaustic painting is an ancient art form and was practiced by artists as far back as the 5th century B.C.
+The word encaustic comes from Greek and means “to burn in”, which refers to the process of fusing the paint.
 The technique uses heated wax to which coloured pigments are added.
-The molten wax is applied to a firm surface–usually prepared wood, paper or canvas.
+The molten wax is applied to a firm surface–usually prepared wood, paper, or canvas.

-I get asked this question all the time.
-The answer is No. The working temperature for the liquid wax is 225 degrees, so unless you are living in an oven the work will be fine hanging in your living room.
+The answer is No. The working temperature for the liquid wax is 220 degrees, so unless you are living in an oven the work will be fine hanging in your living room.
 But, just like any artwork, it is not a good idea to keep it in an area where it will be exposed to direct sunlight or extreme temperatures.

 Encaustic monotypes are one-of-a-kind non-repeatable prints.
 It is an elegant process where pigmented beeswax is melted on a heated metal surface and then transferred to a sheet of absorbent printmaking paper.
 No printing press is required just wax, heat, paper, and gentle hand pressure.
 These four variables allow endless and unpredictable results.
 The compositions evolve by adding and subtracting elements using custom-made silicon tools.
 The final results combine the directness and immediacy of traditional printmaking with the richness and luminosity of the encaustic medium.